Public Records & Services in Towson

 Frequently Asked Questions

-To register to vote in Towson, Maryland, residents can register online through the Maryland State Board of Elections's website, by mail, or in person at the Baltimore County elections office.
+To register to vote in Towson, Maryland, residents can register online through the Maryland State Board of Elections website, by mail, or in person at the Baltimore County elections office.
 Maryland requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
-Voters can verify their registration status and find polling locations through the Maryland State Board of Elections's voter lookup tool.
-For local municipal elections in Towson, contact the Baltimore County Clerk's office for schedules and ballot information.
+Voters can verify their registration status and find polling locations through the Maryland State Board of Elections voter lookup tool.
+For local county and state elections (Towson is an unincorporated community in Baltimore County and does not hold municipal elections), contact the Baltimore County Clerk's office for schedules and ballot information.

 Property records for Towson, Maryland are maintained by the Baltimore Maryland State Department of Assessments and Taxation's Office and the Baltimore County Clerk of the Circuit Court.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Baltimore County, including parcels in Towson.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Baltimore County Clerk of the Circuit Court maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Maryland counties provide online property record searches through their county websites.
-For in-person requests, visit the Baltimore County offices at the county courthouse.
 The Baltimore County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Towson, Maryland residents are available through both county and state offices.
 The Maryland Department of Health, Division of Vital Records, located in Baltimore, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Maryland.
 Orders can be placed online, by mail, or in person.
 Locally, the Baltimore County Clerk's office issues marriage licenses and maintains marriage records for Baltimore County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.